ejnnr/ejnnr.github.io/content/post/karger-extensions/index.md

   preview_only = "true"
 +++

+_If you prefer videos, check out our [ICCV presentation](https://www.youtube.com/watch?v=1sURbgamyvU), which covers similar content as this blog post.
+For more details, see [our paper](http://arxiv.org/abs/2110.02750)._

 Karger's contraction algorithm is a fast and very famous method for finding global minimum graph cuts.
 First published in 1993, it helped start a wave of other randomized algorithms for graph cut problems.
 And while many of these are asymptotically